-- Practical feasibility - e.g. a controlled experiment comparing risk management methods - Size of potential contribution to research goal - e.g. a survey on issues of the subconscious - Potential for answering a relevant question successfully - e.g. a quasi-experiment on the project-level impact of improved compiler error messages - Expected cost/benefit ratio - e.g. expensive experiments that do not generalize well - The empiricist's skill with the method - e.g. doing a case study without ever having practiced qualitative research
+- Practical feasibility - e.g. a controlled experiment comparing risk management methods - Size of potential contribution to research goal - e.g. a survey on issues of the subconscious - Potential for answering a relevant question successfully - e.g. a quasi-experiment on the project-level impact of improved compiler error messages - Expected cost/benefit ratio - all expensive experiments that do not generalize well - The empiricist's skill with the method - e.g. doing a case study without ever having practiced qualitative research

+- Description:

-- Description: Measure performance of a system (or method) in a standardized way; collect many results
+- 1. Measure performance of a system (or method) in a meaningful and standardized way;

+- 2. collect many results

 - Advantages:

 - Objective and repeatable; high credibility

 - Results easy to understand

 - Supports accumulation of results over many studies

 - Disadvantages:

-- Not practically feasible in many fields
+- Not practically feasible in many areas

 - Requires a shared previous understanding of the performance criteria

 - Obtaining high relevance requires much work

-- Description: Change one thing, keep everything else constant, observe what happens - Advantages: - The only method for proving causal relationships - High credibility (if done well) - Supports strong quantitative statistical analysis - Results easy to interpret - Disadvantages: - Usually rather costly - Does not scale to large-scale, human-related questions - Difficult to generalize, hence relevance is dubious
+- Description:

-- Description: Change one thing, keep everything else as constant as possible, observe what happens
+- 1. Change one thing,

+- 2. keep everything else constant,

+- 3. observe what happens

 - Advantages:

+- The only method for proving causal relationships

+- High credibility (if done well)

+- Supports strong quantitative statistical analysis

+- Results easy to interpret

+- Disadvantages:

+- Usually rather costly

+- Does not scale to large-scale, human-related questions

+- Generalizability usually unknown, hence relevance is dubious

+- Description:

+- 1. Change one thing,

+- 2. keep everything else as constant as possible,

+- 3. observe what happens

+- Advantages:

 - Can have very good cost/benefit ratio

 - Reasonably high credibility (if done well)

 - Disadvantages:

 - Opportunistic model

 - Can often not be designed as necessary

 - Can be difficult to argue why credibility is good

-- Often difficult to generalize, hence relevance is often dubious
+- Generalizability usually unknown, hence relevance is dubious